Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 Remember how the starter solenoid and motor work in tandem with each other?
 When the starter solenoid is attracted back by the electromagnet, it connects two terminals, sending power to the motor.

-These terminals could come loose, get damaged, or get dirty or rusty.
+These terminals could come loose, get damaged, or get filthy or corroded.
 Any of these could prevent the electrical flow from reaching the motor itself, even though the solenoid has activated as usual.

-You could remove the starter motor, detach the solenoid, and strip it down to clean or replace the terminals.
+You could remove the starter motor, detach the solenoid, and dismantle it to clean or replace the terminals.

 However, if you’re having the work done by a professional (recommended!), this will take much longer than replacing the entire starter motor unit (including the solenoid).
 It’s generally less expensive and more effective (from an individual point of view) to just swap it out for a new one.